Click here to receive a PDF version.

 The stories of the Bible are convincing evidence still that human life at the dawn of history was similar in many ways to our busy lives today.
 The Bible stories are vivid because they relate directly to our own lives, and this is good evidence that the nature of human relationships, motivation, and cultural identity haven't changed much.
 Although we may not literally believe much in the old stories about the origin of the world, we have a very good reason to continue the "faith in God" that our ancestors invented.
 We have the same motivation in our daily lives!

-Today's faith
+Today's faith and spirituality

 Although God's existence may not seem as certain as it did in previous centuries, many still hold to their "faith" as a way to unify their love, motivation and cultural identity.
 People of many religions still adhere to a special set of rules that they believe endows them spirituality of a personal and cultural nature in a tried-and-true historical tradition.
 Judeo-Christians continue to speak of God's love for us.
 Christians try to embody Christ's example in personal relationships.
 The modern Society of Friends generally holds that the "Light" inside us, directly felt by some, is evidence of the spirit of God.

 Since the spiritual qualities of our lives evidently haven't changed much over time, it seems likely that our modern God "feels" to us as the ancient God did to our ancestors.
 Yet, our knowledge, technology, and culture have changed.
-Consistent with our new concepts, we need new words for describing the spiritual nature of "God".
+Consistent with our new concepts, we need new words for describing the spiritual nature of "God."
 We want to understand why "faith in God" was so attractive to our ancestors.
 We need to understand what part of this faith has changed today, and what part remains the same.
 A major reason for this quest is honesty in communication.
 If the basis for our faith has changed, we need to acknowledge the change and reaffirm our faith.
 However, the reason is more than honesty.
 Because of new knowledge acquired in the last century, the very basis of our culture is at stake.

 A goal of high priority is to revise the language of spirituality so that our children understand concepts of God and the inner life historically defined by many different religions in texts such as the Bible.
 If children learn about themselves, their culture and world in separately taught subjects, such as politics, science, language and religion, and are also taught explicitly or by omission that the subjects cannot be related directly, they are missing an essential component that was given to our ancestors by their ancient culture.
 That essential component was continuity.
 The cultures of the ancient world, with all of its mysteries and contradictions, provided continuity from family to education and community with stories and sharing of "the spirit" that many of today's younger generation lack.